geofis/BeachProfile/README.md

 BeachProfile is a set of R tools that enable users to extract beach profiles from selected transects and a digital surface model.
 The tools generate elevation profile graphs showing the slope, a table of associated data, as well as profile concavity calculations.
-Eventually these tools, along with those of the [RCoastSat repo](https://github.com/geofis/RCoastSat) for analysis of time-series of shoreline extracted with [CoastSat](https://github.com/kvos/CoastSat) (an open-source software toolkit written in Python by @kvos), will end up in an  package.
+Hopefully, these tools, along with those of the [RCoastSat repo](https://github.com/geofis/RCoastSat) for analysis of time-series of shoreline extracted with [CoastSat](https://github.com/kvos/CoastSat) (an open-source software toolkit written in Python by @kvos), will be part of an R package.

 Here I show how to generate topographic profiles of Najayo Beach, located in the south-central coast of the Dominican Republic.
 The input